jankroken/commandline/README.md

   single dash on the command line.
 Example: 'findalbum -v -title "Undeveloped" -artist "OhGr"'
 * OptionStyle.LONG_OR_COMPACT - Long switches are prepended by two dashes.
 Short switches are prepended with a single dash, and may be concatenated into one switch.
 Example: 'ls -lSr --color true'

+Note that it is recommended to create a dedicated class hierarchy to represent the command line, to maintain the a strong separation between the domain model and infrastructure/surroundings.

 ### A simple example ###